 Looping back to the concept of wearing a hat and whether it can cause baldness, since hat-wearing has nothing to do with hormones and DHT levels, most grown men are in the safe zone to wear as many hats as they please.

 How can you treat hair loss?

 Feel like you're in the red zone when it comes to male-pattern balding?
 Try not to let it get you down as hair loss is often very treatable.

 If you're experiencing hair loss and you'd like to address it, now is the time to start working with a doctor.

 At Pilot, we offer personalised hair loss treatment plans that take your specific experience into account to give you the best chance possible of keeping your hair and even regrowing it.

 Our hair loss treatment is designed by Dr. Russell Knudsen, who has 35 years of experience in treating male pattern baldness, and is formulated to cater to your needs.

-Simply fill out the online assessment and our Australian doctors' will create a treatment plan for you, which could include oral medication and topical treatments.
+Simply take an online consultation with one ofour Australian practitioners and they will create a treatment plan for you, which could include oral medication and topical treatments.
 And, over 80 per cent of men who use this treatment keep their hair.